fybrik/fybrik/site/docs/reference/ddc.md

 The [data distribution core libraries](https://github.com/mesh-for-data/mover) that are Scala/Spark based

-The [data distribution operator](https://github.com/mesh-for-data/mesh-for-data) has been integrated into Mesh for Data code and is part of the manager.
+The [data distribution operator](https://github.com/mesh-for-data/mesh-for-data) has been integrated into Fybrik code and is part of the manager.

 ## Roadmap